My Little Grass Shack in Kealakekua, Hawaii: Lyrics

 J. P. McEvoy, a popular magazine writer and humorist in the 1920s and 1930s, wrote to the songwriters after hearing "My Little Grass Shack" on the radio.
 Without benefit of printed lyrics, he asked tongue-in-cheek about some of the Hawaiian place names and phrases in the song: "What does it mean?
 What are connies and weenies?
 How do ka-chewbas sway?
 Where is the beach at Holdem Sow?
 How do homesick Highland boys get to this place, and is a Fishin' Foy any relation to the late Eddie?"

 Two historic locations on the Big Island of Hawaii are mentioned in the title and lyrics.
 Kealakekua, where the Fourth of July canoe races took place, is where English explorer James Cook was killed in 1779.
 The beach at Hōnaunau is now the site of Puʻuhonua o Hōnaunau National Historical Park, the best known and best preserved ancient City of Refuge.

-The Hawaiian phrase in the line "I want to be with all the kanes and wahines that I used to know" means "ladies and gentlemen" (literally "men and women").
-The line, "Where the Humuhumunukunukuapuaa go swimming by," refers to the reef triggerfish, Hawaii's state fish, by its long Hawaiian name.
+The Hawaiian phrase in the line "I want to be with all the kanes and wahines that I used to know" means "men and women".
+The line, "Where the Humuhumunukunukuapua'a go swimming by," refers to the reef triggerfish, Hawaii's state fish, by its long Hawaiian name.
 Poi is a Hawaiian food staple made from taro root.

 There is one full line in Hawaiian, "Komo mai no kāua i ka hale welakahao," which literally translates to, "Come into our house while the iron's hot."
 Dolly Parton, in her televised live performance of the song in 1987, shouts out after the line is sung that it means, "Come to my house, we're gonna party!"

 The "little grass shack" of the title did not refer to an actual location.
 But the popularity of the song led to the opening of a gift shop in Kona called The Little Grass Shack.
 The song was so popular that soldiers stationed in Hawaii during World War II who were not allowed to write letters home instead sent photographs of themselves in front of the gift shop to let their families know where they were.